 Top Coding Classes for 18 Year Olds

 If your student is ready to expand their knowledge, they can take one of our paid courses to develop their coding skills beyond the basics.
-Since our classes are small, students are able to obtain a personalized experience and support.
+Class sizes are kept small so that students can obtain personalized support and experiences.
 Classes are taught by experienced instructors with expansive K-12 teaching and industry experience.
-We offer classes throughout the afternoon and evening to accommodate different schedules and that cover a wide range of computer science topics and interests.
-Here are the top coding classes we recommend for 18 year olds, and you can also find out more about online coding classes for teens.
+We offer courses throughout the afternoon and evening to accommodate different schedules.
+Classes cover a wide range of computer science topics, coding languages, and interests.
+Here are the top coding classes we recommend for 18 year olds.
+More information can be found on our website about online coding classes for teens.

 1. Mobile Coding for Apps and Games